-The course will guide you through the art of shaping and joining metal, so that you can create a wearable form from your own design and understand the fundamental methods of constructing jewellery.
+The course will guide you through the art of shaping and so that you can create a wearable form from your own design and understand the fundamental methods of constructing jewellery.

 All tools and metals will be provided during the course and any finished work will be yours to keep.

-The course also includes a day studying diamonds as an introduction to gemmology, which will be based at our new facility within the prestigious Birmingham Assay Office.
-You will also visit the Jewellery Quarter Museum, situated in the heart of Birmingham’s historical Jewellery Quarter, and the Birmingham Museum and Art Gallery.
+The course also includes a day studying diamonds as an introduction which will be based at our new facility within the prestigious Birmingham Assay Office.
+You will also visit the Jewellery Quarter Museum, situated in the heart of Birmingham’s Jewellery Quarter, and the Birmingham Museum and Art Gallery.

 Please note that you will be in a workshop environment where health and safety regulations will need to be followed to ensure safe working practice.